+AIR-CONDITIONED/ Buil DINGS

-- AIR-CONDITIONED/ NATURALLY VENTILATED BUILDINGS In buildings/premises with operable windows or other ventilation be dependent on user preference.
+In buildings/premises with operable windows or other ventilation NATURALLY VENTILATED openings, the extent to which natural ventilation is utilised for cooling will be dependent on user preference.
 Besides the prevailing climatic conditions, this is likely to be influenced by the level of outside air pollution and noise.
 Thermal comfort conditions in air-conditioned areas will depend on user preference, which can be satisfied by providing the proper size and installation of air-conditioning units to meet the required cooling load.
 Consideration of thermal comfort and IAQ in occupied/habitable rooms need to take into account the following conditions: when premises are air-conditioned or 'closed' because of cold or inclement weather; and when more 'open' to take advantage of natural ventilation.
-Consideration is given to worst case scenarios that might impact the health of building users. - 6.P PREREQUISITE IEQ P1 MINIMUM VENTILATION PERFORMANCE
+Consideration is given to worst case scenarios that might impact the health of building users.

+6.P PREREQUISITE IEQ P1 MINIMUM VENTILATION PERFORMANCE

-BACKGROUND This requirement ensures that ventilation systems of the air-conditioned premises have been designed according to recognised procedures to provide a minimum ventilation rate of sufficient quality and quantity.
+This requirement ensures that ventilation systems of the air-conditioned premises have been designed according to recognised procedures to provide a minimum ventilation rate of sufficient quality and quantity.

+6.1 SECURITY

-6.1 SECURITY IEQ 1 SECURITY
+IEQ 1 SECURITY

-BACKGROUND Provisions for security are considered to enhance the building performance and are considered here as credits.
+Provisions for security are considered to enhance the building performance and are considered here as credits.

+6.2 HYGIENE

-- 6.2 HYGIENE IEQ 2 PLUMBING AND DRAINAGE
+IEQ 2 PLUMBING AND DRAINAGE

-- IEQ 3 BIOLOGICAL CONTAMINATION
+IEQ 3 BIOLOGICAL CONTAMINATION

-- IEQ 4 WASTE DISPOSAL FACILITIES
+IEQ 4 WASTE DISPOSAL FACILITIES

-- IEQ 5 INTEGRATED PEST MANAGEMENT
+IEQ 5 INTEGRATED PEST MANAGEMENT

 2 International Organization for Standardization.
-International standard 7730, Moderate thermal environments - Determination of the PMV and PPD indices and specification of the conditions for thermal comfort.
+International standard 7730, Moderate thermal environments Determination of the PMV and PPD indices and specification of the conditions for thermal comfort.
 Geneva 1995.